 Why Giving Thanks Matters

 “Gratitude unlocks the fullness of life.
-It turns what we have into enough, and more.”— Melody Beattie
+It turns what we have into enough, and more.”Melody Beattie

-Why should we teach our kids gratitude?
+Why teach our kids gratitude?

 1. Be authentic and specific

 When expressing gratitude in front of your children, give gratitude an extra-grateful punch.
 Be authentic.
 Say something you really, truly mean.
 If your first grader brings home a very Picasso-esque picture of your family, for example, pause for a second to think about why you appreciate his/her gesture.
 If you don’t genuinely appreciate the art itself, you still might appreciate that your child was kind and thoughtful.
-So tell your kid why YOU feel grateful.
+So, tell your kid why YOU feel grateful.

 Next, be specific.
 While saying thank you is good, the giver and receiver of gratitude will feel even better when the compliment is specific.
 Try to recognize what this act cost the gift-giver (your child) and how it benefited the gift-receiver (you).
 In this example, you might say, “Thank you!
 I love knowing you are thinking of our family and that you took the time to make something that celebrated us.”
-When we express gratitude in a specific and authentic manner, gratitude is more likely to abound in us7.
+When we express gratitude in a specific and authentic manner, gratitude is more likely to abound in us.

 2. Ask questions!